Entangled Seal Rescue - North AmericaFishing nets don’t just trap. They kill.

 Seal pups spend a very short amount of time with their mothers.
 The hooded seal, for instance, only spends 4 days nursing from its mother.
 After that, they are on their own to learn how to hunt and survive.
 Few seal pups seen on Cape Cod are maternally dependent.

 Seals, as opposed to sea lions or walruses, inch along on their bellies when on land.
 They do not have the ability to rotate their rear flippers forward to walk on them.
 They also have very short front flippers that cannot support their bodies in an upright position.
 Seals normally appear very awkward on land.
 Seals may also choose not to use one flipper when moving along on land.
-It is extremely rare for a seal’s flipper to be broken, and often animals chose to favor a flipper if there is a small cut or abrasion present.
+It is extremely rare for a seal’s flipper to be broken, and often animals choose to favor a flipper if there is a small cut or abrasion present.

 No, seals should never be covered with anything.
 Animals use shivering as a means to warm the body.
 This is a normal process.
 Placing blankets or towels on a seal can actually be very detrimental.
 Seals must be able to thermoregulate (control their own body heat).
 Blankets and towels can actually cause a seal to overheat rapidly, sometimes causing death.
 Shivering can also be a stress response if people or dogs are approaching the animal too closely.
 Be sure to maintain a distance of 150 feet from a resting seal.